kellyyu19/usa-mass-shootings-data-vis/README.md

 # USA Mass Shootings and Gun Violence
-Project by: SM Mashuque, Anstasia Okoye, and Kelly Yu
+Project by: SM Mashuque, Anastasia Okoye, and Kelly Yu

 ## Description of Data
 We utilized two datasets from Kaggle.com for our project.
 The datasets are described below.